 Teacup Mother’s Day card

 If mom always has a cup of tea in hand or you can’t resist a good pun and want to tell her that she’s “tea-riffic,” this is the card for her.
-Using an egg carton for the cup, this teacup card is a cinch to whip together with cardstock and leftover pattern or scrapbook paper.
-Raid the pantry for her favorite teabag to pop in the cup.
-Don’t forget to write the perfect sentiment inside as well.
-Need some inspiration?
-Check out these 29 beautiful Mother’s Day quotes that will express your love for her perfectly.
+Using an egg carton for the cup, this teacup card is a cinch to whip together with card stock and leftover pattern or scrapbook paper.
+Writing one of these Mother’s Day quotes inside the card will further show just how much you love her.

-Transform plastic recyclables into a lovely collection of rustic succulent planters, courtesy of Pink Fortitude.
-You just need twine and decoupage glue for this DIY Mother’s Day gift.
-No decoupage glue on hand?
-Make your own by mixing three parts of school glue to one part water.
-One important note: Before you pot your plants, make adequate drainage holes at the bottom of the containers—succulents grow better in well-drained soil.
-Your mom can display them on a sunny windowsill, desk, or bedside table, and she’ll think of you every time she looks at them.
+Transform plastic recyclables into a lovely collection of rustic succulent planters.
+You just need twine and decoupage glue for this Mother’s Day gift.
+Your mom can display her succulents on a sunny windowsill, desk, or bedside table, and she’ll think of you every time she looks at them.
 Even better?
 Succulents are among the houseplants anyone can grow.

 “I Whaley Love You” plaque

 What better way to make a mother (or grandmother) smile than with a love book?
-All you need is some cardstock or craft paper for the “pages” and a metal ring or even some pretty ribbon to hold it all together.
-If you want to make it extra durable, laminate the paper before cutting it into squares.
-Simply have your little ones write down or tell you what they love about the recipient and decorate the pages if they’d like—and that’s pretty much it!
-This DIY gift isn’t only great for Mother’s Day.
-You can also use this idea for Father’s Day, birthdays, anniversaries, and more.
-The person who receives this keepsake will treasure it for years to come.
+All you need is some card stock or craft paper for the “pages” and a metal ring or even some pretty ribbon to hold it all together.
+Simply have your little ones write down or tell you what they love about the recipient and decorate the pages—and that’s pretty much it!
+Perhaps the best part of this Mother’s Day DIY gift is that it’s one that doesn’t require a trip to the store.